benjaminparry/benjaminparry.github.io/_posts/writing/2019-11-29-5-steps-to-better-research.md

 published: true
 ---

+We deliver better research when we:

+* Have conversations early
+* Let the experts do the recruitment
+* Check the calendar
+* Use a balanced ratio of research and analysis
+* Share the journey

 # Have conversations early

 Shaping a research study properly is crucial for good results.
 Early conversations draw out learning objectives, assumptions, recruitment criteria and potential methods.
 Involving researchers in these discussions help to develop a solid project foundation and save time later on.
 Agency researchers benefit by receiving early indications of a client’s research maturity and helps frame future conversations and identify where the best value lies for the client.
 In-house researchers benefit by providing the inside knowledge of recent and related studies that can offer existing actionable insight, helping to avoid repeated studies at the cost to the organisation.